ivonsc/fastatools/README.md

-# fastatool
+# fastatools
-this is fastatool
+this is fastatools